Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [LinkedIn Event](https://www.linkedin.com/events/6819793254716989440/)

-# August 5th

-## Answering to the Top 5 questions
+## Answering Your Top 5 questions
 Thanks to the ~150 of you who showed up for the Q&A session today!
 Here's a text recap of our answers to the Top 5 questions as we figure out the YouTube recap situation:

 1. **For early in career folks, should learning be done breadth-wise or depth-wise?**
     * You go wide to discover something you’re passionate about and then you go deep on it.
     * You don’t need to find the absolute perfect thing; avoid decision paralysis.
     * The growth path for junior engineers is that they need to build “street cred”, getting to a really high level of technical proficiency to prove that they’re able to lead and grow into a senior role.
 This is really hard if you keep switching stacks.
     * There are fundamentals that are constant across every stack (what good code looks like, how to write a clean abstraction, etc).
 However, you don’t learn them until you go pretty deep into 1 stack, as in the beginning, you are just tactically focused on getting stuff to work.
     * Once you master a stack and have transferable fundamentals, you can branch out.
     * One learning tactic is just to read the terminology, then actually go deep and it will make much more sense.
 Similar to reading a textbook, where you read all the chapter names.

 2. **How do you prepare a perfect portfolio to get recruiters to come find you?**
     * Pretty much LinkedIn since it’s essentially a really powerful and popular portfolio website that recruiters more or less live on
     * It’s not like recruiters are regularly browsing people’s portfolio websites as there isn’t a central repository of them
     * If you don’t have the work experience necessary to get recruiter leads, then invest into side projects
     * Side projects themselves can also get recruiter leads.
 I have gotten many recruiter messages at my Google Play developer email from top companies like Square, Instacart, etc.
     * There are no great tools for this, Github README is a good option, or a public page of GPlay or App Store link

 3. **How do you get FAANG interviews?**
     * You need either a recruiter to find you or a referral
     * Applying online and cold messaging are effectively useless.
 You can try it every once in a while, but don’t spend more than a few minutes on your application/message.